Ozedaval/Eye-Gaze-Technology/README.md

 <h3> 2.3Team Roles </h3>

-__Project Manager (Minju)__
+####Project Manager (Minju)
- -Responsible to ensure that software development is suitably goverened and reported on -Primary client liason
+ - Responsible to ensure that software development is suitably goverened and reported on
+ - Primary client liason
- -Responsible for Project Management Platforms (Jira & Confluence) __Technical Lead (Maojun)__
+ - Responsible for Project Management Platforms (Jira & Confluence)

+####Technical Lead (Maojun)
- -Works with the developers to articulate technical goals -Works with the Project Manager to prioritise technical goals into an agreed plan that ensures quality and a timely delivery __Developers (Kalai & Soobin)__
+ - Works with the developers to articulate technical goals
+ - Works with the Project Manager to prioritise technical goals into an agreed plan that ensures quality and a timely delivery

+####Developers (Kalai & Soobin)
- -Responsible for scoping cost, effort and timelines to deliver the technical solutions -Builds the deliverables and communicates the status of the software components to the Technical Lead and Project Manager
+ - Responsible for scoping cost, effort and timelines to deliver the technical solutions
+ - Builds the deliverables and communicates the status of the software components to the Technical Lead and Project Manager

 <h3> 2.4 Stakeholders </h3>